NAR: Existing home sales in February rose 9.5%

-Existing home sales saw the largest monthly increase of the year nationally, according to NAR.
+Existing home sales saw the biggest monthly increase of the year nationwide, according to the NAR.
 The median price in the South was $354,200, up 4.1% from last year.

-WASHINGTON – Sales of existing homes rose in February, according to the National Association of Realtors®.
-Among the four largest US regions, sales jumped in the West, South and Midwest and were unchanged in the Northeast.
-Year over year, sales declined in all regions.
+WASHINGTON – Existing home sales rose in February, according to the National Association of Realtors®.
+Among the four largest U.S. regions, sales jumped in the West, South and Midwest and were flat in the Northeast.
+Year-over-year, sales fell in all regions.

 Total existing home sales – completed transactions that include single-family homes, townhomes, condominiums and co-ops – jumped 9.5% from January to a seasonally adjusted annual rate of 4.38 million in February.
-Year over year, sales were down 3.3% (down from 4.53 million in February 2023).
+Year-over-year, sales fell 3.3% (down from 4.53 million in February 2023).

-"Additional housing supply helps meet market demand," said NAR Chief Economist Lawrence Yoon.
-"The demand for housing is constantly increasing due to an increase in the population and work, although the actual timing of the purchases will be determined by the prevailing mortgage rates and wider inventory options."
+“Additional housing supply is helping to meet market demand,” said NAR Chief Economist Lawrence Yun.
+“Housing demand is steadily rising due to population and job growth, although the actual timing of purchases will be determined by prevailing mortgage rates and broader inventory options.”

-The total housing stock recorded at the end of February was 1.07 million units, an increase of 5.9% from January and 10.3% from a year ago (970,000).
-Unsold inventory stands at 2.9 months' supply at the current sales rate, down from 3.0 months in January but up from 2.6 months in February 2023.
+Total housing inventory recorded at the end of February was 1.07 million units, up 5.9% from January and 10.3% from a year ago (970,000).
+Unsold inventory stands at 2.9 months of supply at the current sales rate, down from 3.0 months in January but up from 2.6 months in February 2023.

 Realtors® Confidence Index